Nillerr/ooxml-kotlin/README.md

 # OOXML for Kotlin

-This repository contains the source code for libraries used to generate OOXML documents using Kotlin.
+Provides means of generating OOXML documents using Kotlin `data class`es.

 ## Spreadsheet